Brown University School of Public Health: Rankings

-The Brown University School of Public Health is ranked as the 16th best public health school in the nation by U.S. News & World Report.
-In 2022 U.S. News ranked Brown's biostatistics program the 13th best in the United States.
-The Academic Ranking of World Universities ranks the school 15th nationally—tied with the University of Pennsylvania.
+As of 2025, the Brown University School of Public Health is ranked as the 19th best public health school in the United States, and Brown's biostatistics program the 13th best, by U.S. News & World Report.

 In 2021, Niche ranked Brown 3rd—behind Harvard University and Johns Hopkins University—on their list of Best Colleges for Public Health in America.

 In 2021, the school received $65,319,136 in NIH awards, the 4th most of any school of public health in the United States.